itamarcaspi/psymonitor/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed so that examples can now run
+* Removed `\donttest' from all examples that now run